jen-thomas/orthoptera-elevational-range-community-composition-observation-data/README.md

-# Investigating the relationship of elevation and Orthoptera species richness, elevational range and community composition: observation data and metadata.
+# Investigating the relationship of elevational range and species richness of Orthoptera in the Pyrenees: observation data and metadata.

 This repository contains the observations of Orthoptera and associated metadata, which were collected as part of a project to investigate the relationship between elevation and the elevational range over which Orthoptera are found, in the Pyrenees.